Jimmie Nicol: With the Beatles

-In the Netherlands, Nicol and Lennon allegedly spent a whole night at a brothel.
+While in the Netherlands, Nicol and Lennon allegedly spent an entire night in a brothel.
 Lennon said: "It was some kind of scene on the road.
 Satyricon!
 There's photographs of me grovelling about, crawling about Amsterdam on my knees, coming out of whorehouses, and people saying 'Good morning John'.
 The police escorted me to these places because they never wanted a big scandal.
 When we hit town, we hit it – we were not pissing about.
 We had [the women].
 They were great.
 We didn't call them groupies, then; I've forgotten what we called them, something like 'slags'."
 Nicol discovered that, aside from acting as a Beatle, he could behave much as any tourist could: "I often went out alone.
 Hardly anybody recognised me and I was able to wander around.
 In Hong Kong, I went to see the thousands of people who live on little boats in the harbour.
 I saw the refugees in Kowloon, and I visited a nightclub.
 I like to see life.
 A Beatle could never really do that."

-Nicol played a total of eight shows until Starr rejoined the group in Melbourne, Australia, on 14 June.
-He was unable to say goodbye to the Beatles as they were still asleep when he left, and he did not want to disturb them.
-At Melbourne Airport, Epstein presented him with a cheque for £500 and a gold Eterna-matic wrist watch inscribed: "From the Beatles and Brian Epstein to Jimmy – with appreciation and gratitude."
+Nicol played a total of eight shows with the Beatles until 14 June, when Starr arrived in Melbourne and rejoined the group.
+Not wishing to disturb the Beatles sleep, he was unable to say goodbye to them when he left early the following morning for Melbourne Airport where Epstein presented him with a cheque for £500 (equivalent to $14,638 in 2026) and a gold Eterna-matic wrist watch inscribed: "From the Beatles and Brian Epstein to Jimmy – with appreciation and gratitude."
 George Martin later paid tribute to Nicol whilst recognising the problems he experienced in trying to readjust to a normal life again: "Jimmie Nicol was a very good drummer who came along and learnt Ringo's parts very well.
 He did the job excellently, and faded into obscurity immediately afterwards."
 Paul McCartney acknowledged: "It wasn't an easy thing for Jimmy to stand in for Ringo, and have all that fame thrust upon him.
 And the minute his tenure was over, he wasn't famous any more."
 Nicol himself expressed his disillusionment several years later: "Standing in for Ringo was the worst thing that ever happened to me.
 Until then I was quite happy earning £30 or £40 a week.
 After the headlines died, I began dying too."
 He resisted the temptation to sell his story, stating in a rare 1987 interview: "After the money ran low, I thought of cashing-in in some way or other.
 But the timing wasn't right.
 And I didn't want to step on the Beatles' toes.
 They had been damn good for me and to me."